hackfestca/hfscoreboard/README.rst

 This is the scoreboard used for Hacking Games at Hackfest 2014.

-This project support simple (jeopardy style) capture the flags (CTF) or King of the Hill style CTF.
+This project support simple (jeopardy) capture the flags (CTF) or King of the Hill CTF.

 Objectives behind the project were: performance + security.
 Ease of use was our last concern.